 Scaling out

-The performance of regular endpoints is impacted by many factors, including databases containing business data and third party services like SMTP servers or a web services.
-In contrast, the performance of the bridge is affected mainly by resources like CPU, network, and disk.
-This makes it easier to decide when to scale out the bridge.
+The performance of regular endpoints is impacted by many factors, including databases containing business data and third party services like SMTP servers or web services.
+In contrast, the performance of the bridge is affected mainly by infrastructure resources like CPU, network, and disk.
+This makes it easier to determine when and how to scale out the bridge.

 Competing consumers

-The bridge accesses messages using NServiceBus transport packages, which ensure that only one instance processes a given message.
+The bridge accesses messages using NServiceBus transport packages.
+These packages ensure that each message is processed by only one instance.

 Splitting up the bridge

 It is possible to use multiple logical instances of the bridge.
 Each logical instance may be configured to mimic only specific endpoints.
-In the diagram below, one bridge mimics only endpoints B and C, and the other mimics endpoints A and D. The result (which is not visible in the diagram) is that endpoint B can still send messages to endpoint D, but those are processed by bridge 2.
-When endpoint A sends a message to endpoint C, those messages are processed by bridge 1.
+In the diagram below, one bridge mimics only endpoints B and C, and the other mimics endpoints A and D. Although not shown in the diagram, this setup still allows full message routing.
+Endpoint B can still send messages to endpoint D, but those are processed by bridge 2.
+Similarly, when endpoint A sends a message to endpoint C, those messages are processed by bridge 1.

-This can be useful when resources such as a CPU and disk are fully utilized and the competing consumers pattern isn't an appropriate solution.
+This approach can be useful when system resources such as CPU and disk are fully utilized, and the competing consumers pattern is not a suitable solution.